 Layers of the Heart Wall

-The layers of the heart wall and the blood vessels have the same basic structure.
-In the heart, moving from the inside, these layers are the endocardium, myocardium, and epicardium.
-They correspond to the tunica intima, tunica media and tunica externa of the blood vessels.
+The layers and blood vessels of the heart wall have the same basic structure.
+The layers of the heart, starting from the innermost layer, include the endocardium, myocardium, and epicardium.
+They correspond to the blood vessels tunica intima, tunica media, and tunica externa, respectively.

 The endocardium is the inner layer of the heart, consisting of the following components:

-- Lamina epithelialis, composed of a flat single-layer squamous epithelium that provides a low-friction, non-thrombogenic surface.
+- The lamina epithelialis, which is composed of a flat single-layer squamous epithelium that provides a low-friction, non-thrombogenic surface

-- Basal lamina that anchors the endothelium to the connective tissue.
+- The basal lamina, which anchors the endothelium to connective tissue

-- Lamina propria, the connective tissue layer of the heart containing a network of elastic fibres and smooth muscle cells.
-The lamina propria can further be divided into:
+- The lamina propria, which is the connective tissue layer of the heart containing a network of elastic fibers and smooth muscle cells.
+The lamina propria can be further divided into:

 - Stratum subendotheliale

-- Stratum myoelasticum (this is the primary component of the heart valves.)
+- Stratum myoelasticum (the primary component of the heart valves)

-- Tela subendothelialis, the layer connected to the myocardium.
-It contains the muscle fibres that initiate and conduct electrical impulses.
+- The tela subendothelialis, which is connected to the myocardium.
+It contains the muscle fibers that initiate and conduct electrical impulses

 Structure of the heart valves

-The heart valves have the same general structure as the endocardium, with the addition of a specialized lamina propria, composed of dense collagenous connective tissue designed to withstand an especially high mechanical load.
-This specialized endocardium is also known as valvular endocardium, and it has the following layers:
+The heart valves exhibit the same general structure as the endocardium, with the addition of a specialized lamina propria, composed of dense collagenous connective tissue designed to withstand an especially high mechanical load.
+This specialized endocardium is also known as valvular endocardium, which has the following layers: